CNSP-Workshop/CNSP-resources/docs/howtoPage.rst

 The experiment
 ==============
 If you are designing a new neurophysiology experiment involving continuous stimuli, we have a few suggestions that would make your experiment compatible with the CNSP scripts.
+The figure that follows depicts a typical audio-book listening paradigm.
+Neural signals are recorded as participants listen to an audio-story grouped into chapters.
+Participants can take breaks between chapters.
+A synchronisation trigger is sent to the acquisition machine to mark the sample (in the EEG stream) corresponding to the start of an audio chapter.

 .. image:: images/experimentalParadigm.png
   :width: 500